Richard Layard, Baron Layard: Labour economics

 In the 1980s he and his colleagues developed the Layard-Nickell model of how the level of unemployment is determined.
 This has become the most commonly used model by European economists and governments.
 It assigns an important role to how unemployed people are treated, and provides the intellectual basis for the welfare-to-work policies introduced in many countries, including Britain, Germany and Denmark.

 The basic message is in Unemployment: Macroeconomic Performance and the Labour Market.
 This was first published in 1991, and a second edition in 2005 showed how well the model predicted the development of unemployment in different countries over the years between 1991 and 2003.

 Drawing on this work, Layard was active in the policy field on unemployment, both in the UK and outside.
-In 1985 he founded the Employment Institute to press for welfare to work policies, and his proposals were largely implemented in 2007 in the Labour Party’s New Deal policies for young people, and then older adults.
+In 1985 he founded the Employment Institute to press for welfare to work policies, and his proposals were largely implemented in 2007 in the Labour Party's New Deal policies for young people, and then older adults.
 His influence also spread to Europe.
-In the 1980s he was Chairman of the European Commission’s Macroeconomic Policy Group and in the 1990s the Hartz reforms in Germany were influenced by his work.
+In the 1980s he was Chairman of the European Commission's Macroeconomic Policy Group and in the 1990s the Hartz reforms in Germany were influenced by his work.
 From 1997 to 2001 he was a part-time consultant to the British government on welfare-to-work and vocational education.

 On inequality, his work shows the key role of education in influencing the income of individuals and families.
 He has been a strong advocate of better vocational education (including apprenticeship) for less academic youngsters.
-The case he made led to major increases in apprenticeship and the 2009 Apprenticeship Act which guaranteed access to an apprenticeship for qualified applicants (unfortunately repealed).
+The case he made led to major increases in apprenticeship and the 2009 Apprenticeship Act which guaranteed access to an apprenticeship for qualified applicants, later repealed.

 He advocated many of the policies which characterised the New Labour government, particularly the New Deal, partly by founding the Centre for Economic Performance at the London School of Economics.
 He supported the idea of welfare-to-work, where social welfare payments are structured in a way that encourages (or forces) recipients back into the job market.

 As well as academic positions, Layard worked as an advisor for numerous organisations, including government institutions in the United Kingdom and Russia.